kLMWOLFF/Theory-Practice/INSPIRATION/QUESTIONS.md

  2. What role can living biological fabrication play in designing sustainable evolving Garments that can live multiple lives across physical and virtual worlds?

- 3. How e-textiles can design responsive environments that augment our understanding of space, performance, and identity?
+ 3. How do garments that sense and respond to their surroundings reshape our understanding of the body (skin) as a boundary?

  4. How can e-skins and wild tech generate new fashion bodies, where garments breathe, sense, and mutate?